cybercongress/go-cyber/docs/cyberd.md

 ![search-results](https://ipfs.io/ipfs/QmSSyqEqh9oSC4voDDYwEAuQczeJCyRfsx4gqecSyTcVWs)

+As another good example, we created Chrome extension that allow anybody to pin any web page to ipfs and index it by the any keywords, thus make it searchable.

 ## Philosophical approach toward distribution

 While designing the initial distribution structure for Cyber protocol we aimed to achieve the following goals: